connectrpc/connectrpc.com/src/content/docs/docs/node/interceptors.md

 title: Interceptors
 ---

-An interceptor can add logic to server/clients, similar to the decorators or middleware you may have seen in other libraries.
+An interceptor can add logic to servers and clients, similar to the decorators or middleware you may have seen in other libraries.
 Interceptors may mutate the request and response, catch errors and retry/recover, emit logs, or do nearly anything else.

-For client side interceptors, please refer to the documentation for [Web](../web/interceptors).

-For a simple example, this interceptor logs every RPC:
+For a simple example, this interceptor logs every RPC on a Node.js server:

 ```ts
 import * as http from "http";